Current and updated as of March 2019 (Toll prices may vary)

-This is a detailed 22 point driving instruction guide from Laredo Texas all the way to Lake Chapala Mexico.
 This driving guide has been put together by Kevin Paulini from Ajijic Legal and Immigration services.
 Kevin has personally done this drive over 15 times and is part of the AccessLakeChapala.com team.
 Kevin is also our Immigration and Legal specialist.
-To contact and email Kevin, you can use the form included at the bottom of this guide or call him directly at:
+To contact Kevin, you can us our general contact button on the navigation bar above and we will forward your message on to him.

 Driving Guide From Laredo Texas to Chapala Mexico